openvarde/openvarde-mqtt/log/README.md

-This file is for log data from Mosquitto service.
+This directory is for log data from Mosquitto service.